Learn more about the Art History program.

 To learn more about the Art History program, click here.

-Siena Heights University will conduct Arts Scholarship Days for the 2014-15 academic year on the following dates:
+Siena Heights University conducts Arts Scholarship Days for prospective students.

 High school seniors and transfer students who would like to major in music, art or theater or perform in the choir, band, marching band, orchestra or jazz band can schedule an audition or portfolio review and campus visit during Arts Scholarship Days @ Siena.
 Scholarships will be awarded to qualifying students.
 In addition to their audition or portfolio review, students may have the opportunity to meet with current scholarship recipients over lunch, have an individual meeting with Admissions Counselor and enjoy a campus tour.